ags2121/CelebTweet/README.md

 top user section.
 I also loosly implemented a structure where weekly top users "partner" with Celebrity users to promote "causes".
 These partnerships can be browsed through the site.

-Would like to tinker with Bootstrap at some point with this...
+Would like to tinker with Bootstrap at some point with this.